2No2Name/bug-fixer-upper/README.md

 BugFixerUpper is a Minecraft mod that fixes a few critical and non-critical bugs in the game.

+## Configuration
+- All features are enabled by default.
+- You can disable individual features by editing the mod's configuration file located in your Minecraft config folder.

 ## Features
-- Whatever you suggest in the issue tracker.
+Feel free to suggest more in the issue tracker!
+Currently, there are:

-### Chunk loading and generation
-- Prevent passenger entities from sending game events during chunk loading/generation causing deadlocks.
-- Prevent item frames from sending sounds and events during chunk loading/generation.

 ### Misc
+- Leads pull on mobs and boats that the player is riding **[Client side]**
+- Ghast balls, wind charges and shulker bullets do not have an extended click box for creative mode players **[Client side]**
+- Curse of vanishing does not apply to items inside donkey/mule/llama chest slots.
 - Save vehicle passengers at their actual position (MC-263030).
 - Parrot mob spawner blocks treat all air types equally (MC-232359).
-- Curse of vanishing does not apply to items inside donkey/mule/llama chest slots.
-- Leads pull on mobs and boats that the player is riding (Install on client!)
 - Regenerating exit end portal does not drop torches

-- Ghast balls, wind charges and shulker bullets do not have an extended click box for creative mode players (Install on client!)
+### Chunk loading and generation
+- Prevent passenger entities from sending game events during chunk loading/generation causing deadlocks.
+- Prevent item frames from sending sounds and events during chunk loading/generation.

 ### Structure blocks
 - Structure blocks load paintings at the correct position (Thanks to BluSpring) (MC-102223).